joudisinjab/mini-projects/Electronics Database Analysis/README.md

 # Electronics Database Analysis
 ---
 This repository contains a set of SQL queries used to analyze and retrieve data from the electronicsdb database.
-This assignment was completed as part of the Data Analytics, Big Data, and Predictive Analytics Certificate.

 ---
 ## Assignment Overview